NSS-Workshops/data-structures-and-algorithms/src/chapters/2d-arrays/text/indexing-content.md

 - **Number of rows**: Think of this as the height of your grid - how many layers or floors you have
 - **Number of columns**: This is like the width - how many elements you have in each row

+Note: When analyzing algorithms that work with 2D arrays, we often express complexity in terms of the total number of cells.
+If we have a grid with n rows and m columns, the total number of cells is n*m.
+For example, traversing every cell in the grid has O(n*m) time complexity, while accessing a single cell remains O(1).

 Here's a practical example:

 ```javascript